nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ### DNS with Private DNS Zone

-Make sure there is a VNET link from the AKS-VNET to the private DNS Zone in question.
+Make sure there is a VNet link from the AKS-VNET to the private DNS Zone in question.

 ```
 kubectl exec -it dnsutils sh